 First, detection of double compression is a forensic tool useful for recovery of the processing history.
 Double-compressed images are also frequently produced during image manipulation.
-By detecting the traces of recompression in individual image segments, we may be able to identify the forged region because the non-tampered part of the image will exhibit traces of double-compression [11], [15].
+By detecting the traces of recompression in individual image segments, we may be able to identify the forged region because the non-tampered part of the image will exhibit traces of double-compression [13], [17].

-Second, some steganographic algorithms (JSteg, F5 [16], OutGuess [12]) always decompress the cover JPEG image into the spatial domain before embedding.
-During embedding, the image is compressed again, usually with a default quantization matrix (F5 uses default
+Second, some steganographic algorithms (Jsteg, F5 [18], OutGuess [14]) always decompress the cover JPEG image into the spatial domain before embedding.
+During embedding, the image is compressed again, usually with a default quantization matrix (F5 uses default quality factor 80, OutGuess 75).
+If the quantization

 The work on this paper was supported by Air Force Research Laboratory, Air Force Material Command, USAF, under the research grant number FA8750-04-1-0112.
-The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwith-standing any copyright notation there on.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation there on.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of Air Force Research Laboratory, or the U. S. Government.